A question entrepreneurs frequently ask me is:

 How many months (or years) before I open for business should I begin brand-building, blogging, and creating a website that showcases my professionalism?

-I answer this question in my new column at the Communicator Academy blog.
+I answer this question in my new column at the Writing at the Red House blog.
 While my response is directed to writers and speakers, entrepreneurs in any niche can adapt my tips for your use.

 You’ll get six key takeaways in my article: